-According to Hootsuite, over 1 billion people use Instagram every month.
+According to Hootsuite, over 2 billion people use Instagram every month.
 Its usefulness for your brand can’t be argued against.
 This is backed by the fact that 81% of people use Instagram to help research products and services, and two out of three people say the network helps foster interactions with brands.
 But doing business on Instagram is risky.
 Numerous brands have lost everything - including followers they have garnered, after getting banned by Instagram.
-This is a serious threat to your business.
-So, how can you prevent this from happening?
-And more importantly, how can you be less dependent on Instagram, and therewith build a far more sustainable business?
+This makes Instagram banning a serious threat to your business.
+How can you prevent this from happening?
+And more importantly, which precautions should you take to not lose everything in case Instagram suddenly bans your account?

-The risk of getting banned on Instagram might not apply to everyone, but the risk of losing your Instagram followers is very real for every creator.
+The risk of getting banned on Instagram might not apply to everyone, but the risk of losing your Instagram followers is very real for content creators in every industry.
 If you only focus on building up a following on Instagram, you are simply placing all your eggs in one basket.
 Losing your account will result in you losing your following, with no means of reaching them ever again because Instagram owns the data.
-Instagram is in control of your business, as they can always decide to ban your account, which will hurt your brand irreversibly.
-However, it is also important to consider that Instagram could decrease in popularity and cease to exist, like what happened to Vine or MySpace.
-If your followers suddenly all decide to go on the next big social media platform and never return, your Instagram followers will be worthless, too.
+Instagram is in control of your business, as they can always decide to ban your account, which will hurt your brand and business irreversibly.
+It is also important to consider that Instagram could decrease in popularity and cease to exist, like what happened to Vine or MySpace.
+In the case that all your followers suddenly decide to go on the next big social media platform and never return, your Instagram followers will be worthless, too.
 Let’s jump into the different types of Instagram bans, how long Instagram bans last, and how you can prevent your account from getting banned.

 Types of Instagram bans

-Let’s kick off by discussing the number one threat if you are mainly active on Instagram with your brand; Instagram bans.
-There are 3 types of bans on Instagram: Action Blocks, Shadow Bans, and Bans.
-Instagram bans are not uncommon and all three types of bans will hurt your brand.
+Let’s kick off by discussing the number one threat if you are primarily active on Instagram with your brand; Instagram bans.
+There are 3 types of bans on Instagram: Action Blocks, Shadow Bans, and permanent bans.
+Instagram bans are not uncommon for content creators, and all three types of bans will hurt your brand image.

 There are various reasons for Instagram to ban your account, which is usually when you break the rules of the platform.
 We will discuss the most apparent violations of Instagram’s rules below.